 - Funeral services are considered an essential service during the COVID-19 pandemic.
 We will remain open to take care of your family and offer support.

-- Based on CDC guidelines we recommend you gather safely, with a small group of 10 people or less.
+- Based on CDC guidelines we recommend you gather safely, with small groups.
 You can still have an intimate gathering that honors your loved one.

 - You can have a large gathering for your loved one as soon as it is deemed safe.
 Inquire about planning a larger service for a later date.

 Ways you can support your family and friends who have lost a loved one:

 - Write a condolence for the family on the funeral home website.

 - More than ever, sign the guestbook online and share memories.

 - Mail a card or letter, sharing great memories with the family.

 - Give them a call, or FaceTime.

 Know how to stay safe and healthy: